 The event is organized as part of the annual Summer Congress.
 The host nation and the Milcomp Committee

 stages a Military Competition (Milcomp).
-Milcomp is designed to test all of the key infantry skills and we have also introduced First Aid and LAOC as part of the overall assessment of teams.
+Milcomp is designed to test all of the key infantry skills.

 Milcomp has developed over recent years to include novice and female categories.
 Recently NCO's where allowed to compete and from 2010 all ranks will be eligible for the competition.
 These changes were introduced to better reflect an operational environment.